SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sites-provisioning.md

 ---
-title: Working with sites in a Multi-Geo environment
+title: Provision classic team sites in a SharePoint Multi-Geo environment
 description:
 ms.date: 4/27/2018
 ---

-# Working with sites in a Multi-Geo environment
+# Provision classic team sites in a SharePoint Multi-Geo environment

 > [!IMPORTANT]
-> OneDrive and SharePoint Online Multi-Geo is currently in preview and subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.

 SharePoint sites can be spread across the default and satellite geo locations of a Multi-Geo tenant.
 When your custom development (script, app, console application, node.js app,...) needs to provision sites then it's important to be aware of the geo locations in your Multi-Geo tenant.